100th birthday celebrated with drive by parade

 Among her jobs in the past, she was a long-time cook for Shiro’s Restaurant back in the day when it was located in the Aiea Bowling Center.

-- 1 new COVID-19 case on Maui brings the state total to 643
+- No new cases of COVID-19 reported.
+State total remains at 643

+- Shark sighted at Depots Beach on the west side of Oahu

+- Study: 35 years of investing in Great Lakes restoration is paying off